aws-samples/ec2-classic-resource-finder/README.md

 # EC2 Classic Resource Finder

+***EC2-Classic Networking is Retiring*** Find out how to prepare [here ](https://aws.amazon.com/blogs/aws/ec2-classic-is-retiring-heres-how-to-prepare/)

-We launched Amazon VPC on 5-Sep-2009 as an enhancement over EC2-Classic and while we maintained EC2-Classic in its current state for our existing customers, we continuously made improvements, and added cutting edge instances and networking features on Amazon VPC.
-In the spirit of offering best customer experience, we firmly believe that all our customers should migrate their resources from EC2-Classic to Amazon VPC.
-To help determine what resources may be running in EC2-Classic, this script will help identify resources running in EC2-Classsic in an ad-hoc, self-service manner.
+We launched Amazon VPC on 5-Sep-2009 as an enhancement over EC2-Classic and while we maintained EC2-Classic in its current state for our existing customers, we continuously made improvements, added cutting edge instances, and networking features on Amazon VPC.
+In the spirit of offering the best customer experience, we firmly believe that all our customers should migrate their resources from EC2-Classic to Amazon VPC.
+To help determine what resources may be running in EC2-Classic, this script will help identify resources running in EC2-Classic in an ad-hoc, self-service manner.
 For more information on migrating to VPC, visit our [docs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/vpc-migrate.html).

-This script helps idenitfy all resources provisioned in EC2-Classic across all regions in an account as well as each region's enablement status for EC2-Classic.
-Depending on the number of resources you are running and the number of regions you are in, this script may take longer to run in order to describe and evaluate all resources.
+This script helps identify all resources provisioned in EC2-Classic across all regions in an account as well as each region's enablement status for EC2-Classic.
+Depending on the number of resources you are running, and the number of regions you are in, this script may take longer to run in order to describe and evaluate all resources.
+If no resources were found, all CSVs will be empty except Classic_Platform_Status.csv which will show the current status in each region.
+Also, make sure to check the errors.txt for any errors that occurred during running the script.
+It is normal to see some errors related to `Could not connect to the endpoint URL` for DataPipeline and OpsWorks in some regions those services are not available in.
+Additionally, you may see `An error occurred (UnsupportedOperation) when calling the DescribeVpcClassicLink operation: The functionality you requested is not available in this region.` this is normal as well in certain regions.
+Other errors should be investigated to confirm any missing data.

 ## Requirements

-This script is designed to run in Bash and requires the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html), JQ, and the linux Cut utility.
+This script is designed to run in Bash and requires the [AWS CLI] (https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html), JQ, and the linux Cut utility.
 The CLI must either be already authenticated either via an IAM role, AWS SSO or an IAM access key with appropriate permissions as outlined below.

 ### For Mac